growupkuriyama-hub/lean_cfg_project/FORMALIZATION_MCFG.md

 The key checked statement is:

-> A context observed in the sample can be transported along safe unit reachability
+> A context observed in the sample can be transported along safe unit
-> to another tuple without leaving the target distribution.
+> reachability to another tuple without leaving the target distribution.

-This is a formalized version of the context-transport step used in the reconstruction proof.

 ---

-### 3.11 Reconstruction certificates
+### 4.10 Reconstruction certificates

 The reconstruction-certificate layer abstracts the point where the paper's presentation-relative characteristic sample enters.